cha2hyun/palet-ai/README.md

 yarn dist:win:x64
 ```

-⚠️ **Windows Support**: Windows builds are not fully tested.
-If you encounter issues, please open an issue on GitHub.
+⚠️ **Note**: Windows builds are not fully tested yet.
+Please report any issues you encounter.

 #### Linux